imthepooh/fdroidsrch/README.md

 # fdroidsrch
-Search apps in F-droid using provided search keyword
+Telegram bot to search apps in F-droid using provided search keyword using telegram python bot module and beautifulsoup , deployed as google cloud function